CRSpeight/100-days-of-code/log.md

 **Thoughts**: Back from my vacation today, feeling pretty out of it still from all the driving but I'm glad to be back at coding.
 I decided to pivot back to doing some FreeCodeCamp challenges and somehow was feeling much better equipped after the Watch and Code stuff, even though I took a break for a few days.
 I don't feel better at the syntax or anything, but I feel like my ability to break down the problems is much better.

+### Day 15: March 12th, 2018

+**Today's Progress**:  Got two more intermediate algorithms done on FreeCodeCamp.

+**Thoughts**: Didn't quite get where I wanted tonight, approaching the half way mark with the intermediate challenges... sadly think I'v done all the 'easy' ones now, going to be a bit of a battle getting through the rest.

 <!---
 ### Day 1: September 26, 2017